|

 select for the momentum and the volatility of the underlying futures

 contract.
 Thus, it could swing very wide and wildly about the zero line.
+Buy/Sell Signals If we draw MOM

 with the MOMMA line, a sell signal occurs when the MOM value crosses